madanyc/workfront-learn.en/help/workfront-goals-program/old-home.md

 ---
-title: [!DNL Workfront Goals] tutorials
+title: "[!DNL Workfront Goals] tutorials"
 description: Learn how you can use [!DNL Workfront Goals] to focus everyone’s efforts on what truly matters and to accomplish amazing results.
 ---